lsst/rtn-113/index.rst

 A paper is eligible for inclusion if it meets the following conditions:

 - It presents a scientific analysis based on Rubin Observatory data services or data products, such as data releases (e.g., DP0, DP1, DP2, DR1).
-- The paper uses the data products to base some or all of its scientific conclusions.
+- It uses the data products to base some or all of its scientific conclusions.
 - It is published in a refereed journal.
-- It is Rubin Observatory technical documentation, arxiv preprints and research notices deemed appropriate for the library.
+- It is Rubin Observatory technical documentation, arxiv preprints, or research notices deemed appropriate for the library.
 - It is a non-refereed Rubin paper deemed appropriate for the library (e.g., SITCOMTN, RTN, or other paper describing the scientific contributions of Rubin).
-- It is a paper deemed appropriate for the library by the Publication Board.

 Exclusion criteria